AymericMbepa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-Create a script that takes a list of words as input and prints only words that appear exactly once.
-14-Display lines containing the pattern “root” from the file /etc/passwd 15-Display the number of lines that contain the pattern “bin” in the file /etc/passwd 17-Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+14-Display lines containing the pattern “root” from the file /etc/passwd 15-Display the number of lines that contain the pattern “bin” in the file /etc/passwd 16-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+17-Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 19-Replace all characters A and c from input to Z and e respectively.
 20-script that removes all letters c and C from input.